how to use listening maps for music comprehension

 What is a Listening Map?

 A listening map is a visual that helps organize and highlight important elements of music in a piece such as form, instrument timbre, or dynamics.
+Sometimes called a music map or a song map, listening maps help to organize complex auditory information into a visual and kinesthetic format.

 Listening maps are a way to help explain and visualize abstract concepts within a piece to help students with identifying important concepts within a piece.